Breast Lift Surgery in Houston, TX

 What Is Recovery Like After Breast Lift?

-Following your breast surgery, you will need to wear a compression garment on your breasts to protect your new contours and minimize swelling.
+Immediately following surgery, you will be groggy from the anesthesia and will require someone to drive you home.
+You will also need to wear a compression garment on your breasts to protect your new contours and minimize swelling.
 Typically, minor to moderate swelling and bruising occur but should subside within a week or two.

 To help with recovery, Dr. Patronella may recommend Exparel, a long-acting anesthetic that he injects into the treatment site during the surgical procedure.
 He also will prescribe medication to help alleviate any discomfort you may feel.
 Most patients can return to work and light activities approximately one week after mastopexy.